Welcome to Stafford Forum. Please or sign-up and start posting!

 Documents accompanying this message are linked below.
 Click to download and open a file which use the popular PDF format.
 If you experience problems downloading or viewing a file please visit this help page on the OWL website.

-...and to make sure their vehicles are parked as securely as possible at all times.
+Could you also please warn your neighbours to be on their guard and to make sure their properties are as secure as possible at all times.

 I have been lucky here with just a mountain bike nicked, from shed at bottom of the garden, in 25 yrs.
 We were plagued at work though with break-ins, Oct/Nov being the favoured time.